alexandretrotel/cli-adventure/README.md

 ### Ollama not responding?

-Try restarting it: ollama run mistral.
+Try restarting it: ollama run llama3.1.

-### Lost in the abyss?

-Just type help (or scream into the void).

 ## 🎮 Join the Community